input-output-hk/log-classifier/CI.md

 | shell.nix | Used by nix-shell to set nix environment. |
 | universum.nix | Created by cabal2nix, essentially overrides the Universum in nixpkgs. |
 | nixpkgs-src.json | Where version of nixpkgs is defined.
 See below for instructions to update. |

-## Buildkite
-The buildkite pipeline is automatically triggered by any commits that are pushed to the log-classifier repo.
-The pipeline that is executed is located in the .buildkite folder.

 ## Building via Nix